• THIS BLOG’S GOAL IS TO COMBINE SCIENCE AND CHRISTIANITY INTO A LEARNED BELIEF RESULT.

 • Rus (Russians) to Christianity.

 • • 1054 The Great Schism occurs.
-Two major issues include
+Two significant issues include:

 • Rome’s claim to universal papal supremacy and adding the filioque clause to the Nicene Creed.
-The
+Then.

-• Photian Schism (880) further complicates the debate.
+• Phocian Schism (880) further complicates the debate.

 • 1095 The Crusades, begun by the Roman Church, weakened